FourjsGenero/ex_app_menu/README.md

 This Genero BDL demo implements a general launch menu to start other programs.

-The module implements a treeview to let the user browse in the program tree and start a program.
+The module implements a treeview to browse the program tree and start a program.

 Each program is identified by a code and can be executed directly with the code.